After receiving numerous emails from Point and Click Profit (PCP) I decided to take a look and find out what they were all about.

 - More stock photos with false claims about how much members are making from this scheme

-- False income claims, with a table, showing how much it’s possible to earn if you list a certain number a articles a day
+- False income claims, with a table, showing how much it’s possible to earn if you list a certain number of articles a day

 - Pressure tactics